iiiiii1wepfj/py_multiapi/README.md

 # py-multiapi

-a python library for api.itaykibotsonetwo.ml
+a python library for api.itayki.com

 ### Installation